-1.4 Most pupils come from families living near the school.
-Nationally standardised test data provided by the school indicate that the ability of the pupils is above average compared to those taking the same tests nationally.
-The school has identified 61 pupils as having special educational needs and/or disabilities (SEND), which include dyslexia and other conditions, of whom 41 receive additional support.
-No pupil has an education, health and care (EHC) plan.
-Two pupils speak English as an additional language (EAL) and receive additional support for their English.
-The curriculum is modified for pupils identified as the most able in the school's population.
+1.3 Most pupils come from professional families, with most day pupils living within an hour's drive of the school.
+Boarders largely come from the south of England; approximately a quarter of pupils come from overseas.
+Nationally standardised test data provided by the school indicate that the ability of the pupils is broadly average when compared to those taking the same tests nationally.
+The school has identified 61 pupils with special educational needs and/or disabilities (SEND), which include dyslexia, dyscalculia, dysgraphia and attention deficit hyperactivity disorder, of whom 45 receive additional support.
+No pupil has an education, health and care plan.
+English is an additional language (EAL) for 141 pupils of whom 120 receive additional specialist support either individually or in group sessions.